March 31, 2025

 Join millions of others creating with Descript

-Stock footage, photos, and sounds are used to describe any existing media that creators are not recording or creating themselves.
-Stock media often portrays generic situations useful to creators, like “man smiling while using a phone,” or “New York City at night.”
+Stock footage, photos, and sounds are used to describe any existing media that educational video creators are not recording or creating themselves.
+Stock media often portrays generic situations useful for educational content, like "student learning in classroom," or "historical landmark."
 But it can also be far more specific, and include historical recordings and photos, which are often called archival media.
-While licensing some stock might be a complicated and expensive process, many services exist today that provide royalty-free stock options for creators.
+While licensing some stock might be a complicated and expensive process, many services exist today that provide royalty-free stock options for educational video creators.

-For creators regularly looking for a source that will have everything from the generic (man laughing) to hyper-specific (a close-up for a solar flare), access to a stock library is an invaluable tool.
-Unlike other options we’ll get into later, stock libraries usually require a monthly subscription.
+For educational video creators regularly looking for a source that will have everything from the generic (students collaborating) to hyper-specific (a close-up of a solar flare for a science lesson), access to a stock library is an invaluable teaching tool.
+Unlike other options we'll get into later, stock libraries usually require a monthly subscription.

 Storyblocks, for instance, gives creators access not just to photo and video, but also a library of music and sounds.
 If you're looking for “birds chirping in a park,” dramatic movie trailer sound effects, or smooth jazz, Storyblocks likely has it.
 Their plans start at $15/month, which is a little cheaper than some of their competitors.
 Descript subscribers can use Storyblocks for free, right in the Descript editor, as well as images from Unsplash.